dotzenith/kolorz.rs/README.md

 - blue
 - orange
 - yellow
-- white
+- text (usually white on dark kolorschemes)

 ---

 ### ❖ What's New?
-0.3.0 - Move towards a cleaner API
+0.4.0 - Change "white" to "text" to accommodate light kolorschemes

 ---